 To ensure your businesses are fully aware of all options, we will ensure that the latest developments will be communicated via regular Trade New updates.
 In the meantime, you may want to take a look at our recently released response to the government's white paper that sets out the proposals for the UK's future relationship with the EU.

 Detailed below are some of the specific development and options relating to differing export territories:

 The UK organic sector currently works within an EU organic regulatory framework.
 As such, with the exception of some livestock products, we enjoy full organic regulatory equivalence with the US.
 When we Brexit, we will no longer benefit from this agreement and the UK must make our own bilateral agreement on organic standards.
 In the meantime, we suggest two viable options for our licensees who want to secure ongoing access:

 Option One : We at Soil Association Certification currently hold Canadian Organic Regime Accreditation (COR).
 We are therefore able to certify your products to COR, which will ensure that they gain access to the US through the COR equivalency arrangement in place between Canada and the USA.
 You will be able to export in the way that the current equivalency arrangement works between the EU and the states.
 If you are currently exporting to the US please contact us to discuss how COR may be appropriate for your business.
 You will need to obtain COR Certification before 29th March 2019 and therefore it is important that you speak to us now regarding this.

-Option Two: We can offer certification to the US ‘National Organic Program’ (NOP) through a partner Certification Body.
-We would undertake the inspection to NOP and send the inspection reports to another Certification Body to complete the certification.
+Option Two: We can now offer certification to the US ‘National Organic Program’ (NOP) through partner Certification Body, Ecocert .
+We would undertake the inspection to NOP and send the inspection reports to our partners to complete the certification.
 Again, if you want this certification you will need to contact us as soon as possible to begin the application process.